Buntingford Civic Society Buntingford Civic Voice

 If you have any queries about Buntingford Civic Society or issues you would like to raise, you can email the Chairman direct at chairman@buntingfordcivic.org.uk.

-The May issue of the Buntingford Journal will be available from the usual retailers from 25th April.
+The June issue of the Buntingford Journal will be available from the usual retailers from 30th May.

 More information about the Buntingford Civic Society can be found here and membership forms can be found here.